hbctraining/Intro-to-rnaseq-hpc-O2/lessons/07_automating_workflow.md

 module load gcc/6.2.0
 module load star/2.5.2b
 module load samtools/1.3.1
-PATH=/n/app/bcbio/tools/bin:$PATH 	# for using featureCounts if not already in $PATH
+export PATH=/n/app/bcbio/tools/bin:$PATH 	# for using featureCounts if not already in $PATH
 ```

 ### Preparing for future debugging